ucsb-cs148/w25/attic/lab01.md

 1. If you don't already have a github.com account, create one on the "free" plan.
 Visit [https://github.com/](https://github.com/)

-2. If you don't already have your @ucsb.edu email address associated with your github.com account. go to "settings", add that email, and confirm that email address.
+2. If you don't already have your @umail.ucsb.edu email address associated with your github.com account. go to "settings", add that email, and confirm that email address.